St Mary's Church, Mary Street, Dublin: Closure

 The church closed in 1986 and after deconsecration, became a retail outlet.
 It was later converted to use as a pub and restaurant.
 Originally named the "John M. Keating Bar", the pub changed hands in 2007 and is now simply called "The Church".

 Its churchyard was converted into Wolfe Tone Square, a public park where the gravestones can be seen stacked up at the southern end.

 Notable parishioners and burials

 Arthur Guinness was married in St Mary's in 1761.
 Notable baptisms in the church include Seán O'Casey in 1880 and Theobald Wolfe Tone in 1763.
-(Wolfe Tone was born at 44 Stafford Street nearby; Stafford Street was later renamed after him.)
+(Wolfe Tone was born at 44 Stafford Street nearby; Stafford Street was later renamed Wolfe Tone Street after him.)
 The Earl of Charlemont was baptized in the church in 1728, and Richard Brinsley Sheridan in 1751.

 The adjoining churchyard is the final resting place of the United Irishman Archibald Hamilton Rowan (1751–1834), Mary Mercer, founder of Mercer's Hospital (died 1734), the philosopher Francis Hutcheson (1694–1746), Sir Boyle Roche, 1st Baronet (1736–1807), the Anglo-Irish politician Henry Maxwell, parish rector William Fletcher (1715–1771), and Lord Norbury (1745–1831; known colloquially as the hanging judge).
 Walter Shirley, a priest and controversialist was buried here as well.